Please note that we are no longer taking bookings for 2020. However we are taking bookings for 2021 onwards.

 The first step in booking your wedding is to contact the parish office.
 Hazel Winstanley will take initial information, send you an information booklet and make you an initial appointment with her.
 To this meeting will need to bring various documentation and £100 deposit to make a firm booking.
 A few months before your wedding you will be invited to a wedding preparation event, which helps you look at what the wedding vows mean for your relationship, and think through the details of your wedding service.
 After that you can prepare your orders of service, using a template supplied by us.
 The full fees are payable 4 – 6 weeks before your wedding.
 Your banns of marriage will be called on three consecutive Sundays two months before your wedding date, and you will be informed of the dates, as we encourage you to attend if you can.

 Can I Have A Blessing In Church After A Civil Wedding?

 Yes, we'd be happy to do that.
 Ask us for more details.

 What Music And Hymns Can I Have At My Wedding?

-Now, you may or may not be a specialist in church music...but just in case you are not then we have prepared a list of suitable items with links to hear them on YouTube for you to choose from.
-We hope that this list is of valuable help to you in making the music of your special day work for you. you can download the MS Word list here.
-Any problems with music or to discuss further possibilities please do feel free to contact our Director of Music: Mr Ian Watts by email by clicking here.
+Now, you may be a specialist in church music...but just in case you are not then we have prepared a list of suitable items for hymns, choir and organ music with links to hear them on YouTube for you to choose from.
+There is also a lot of choir music recorded during the 2020 lockdown period which you can listen to to hear the quality of the choir here.
+We hope that this list is of valuable help to you in making the music of your special day work for you.
+You can download the MS Word list here.
+Any problems with music or to discuss further music details or possibilities please do feel free to contact our Director of Music: Mr Ian Watts by email by clicking here.

 Where Can We Find Out More?